World risk and adaptation futures (2018 - 2020)

 Decision makers and practitioners in UN processes — implementing the SDGs, Paris Agreement, Sendai, the New Urban Agenda — and at the regional, national, and municipal level require new information on future risk trajectories and about the exposure of people or assets.
 And they need to know about the futre vulnerabilities of these values to disruption stressors including climate stress.

 In spite of this pressing need, decision makers often do not get the full picture about future risk trends and adaptation pathways.
-This is in part because science that supports decision making focuses on modeling and projecting future trends in environmental hazards, such as sea level rise or cyclone activity and tends to neglect social and economic dimensions.
+This is in part because science that supports decision making focuses on modelling and projecting future trends in environmental hazards, such as sea level rise or cyclone activity and tends to neglect social and economic dimensions.

 The Summer Academy programme jointly organized by United Nations University’s Institute for Environment and Human Security and Munich Re Foundation, in partnership with the UNFCCC, is helping close this policy-practice-knowledge gap.
 Starting with the question “What do decision makers in policy and practice need to know about risk and adaptation futures?”, each partner contributes to the unique environment of the summer academy for generating science and knowledge contributions back into policy and practice.